automan-lang/AutoMan/README.md

 ACKNOWLEDGMENTS:
 ----------------
-This material is based upon work supported by the National Science Foundation under Grant No. CCF-1144520.
+This material is based on work supported by National Science Foundation Grant Nos.
+CCF-1144520 and CCF-0953754 and DARPA Award N10AP2026.